petzval/btferret/README.md

 i - Print device information
-v - Read services (Classic serial channels or LE characteristics) c - Connect to a classic/LE/Mesh node (can be multiple) d - Disconnect a node (use D instead for btferret node and mesh servers) t - Transmit ascii string to a connected node
+v - Read services (Classic serial channels or LE characteristics) c - Connect to a classic/LE/Mesh node (can be multiple) d - Disconnect a node (use D instead for btferret servers) t - Transmit ascii string to a connected node
-T - Transmit (broadcast) ascii string to mesh r - Read characteristic from LE device w - Write characteristic to LE device k - Settings (inc. verbose print option to print HCI traffic) [] - Scroll screen output back/forward o - Save all recent screen output to a text file s - Become a mesh or node server and listen for remote client y - List services that contain a specified UUID h - Print help
+T - Transmit (broadcast) ascii string to mesh r - Read characteristic from LE device w - Write characteristic to LE device j - Enable/disable LE characteristic notifications
+R - Read LE characteristic notifications k - Settings (inc. verbose print option to print HCI traffic) [] - Scroll screen output back/forward o - Save all recent screen output to a text file s - Become a mesh/node(LE)/classic server and listen for remote client y - List services that contain a specified UUID g - Register a custom UUID serial service h - Print help

 ```

 These commands only work when connected to another Mesh Pi running
-btferret set up as a node server (via s).
+btferret set up as a node or classic server (via s).

 ```
-p - Ping a node server for OK reply f - Send a file to a node server
+p - Ping a server for OK reply f - Send a file to a server
-D - Tell a node server (or all mesh servers) to disconnect
+D - Tell a server (or all mesh servers) to disconnect
 ```

 The following sections describe how to use these commands to
 establish connections and exchange data.

-## 3-3 Windows-Android-HC-05 Classic devices
+## 3-3 Windows-Android-HC-05 Classic servers

 The btferret/btlib code can connect to a Windows/Android/HC-05 Classic server.
 This might be a
 Bluetooth terminal program set up as a server (via a "Make discoverable" option for example).
-It
-is not possible to connect from a Bluetooth terminal program as a client to btferret/btlib as a server,
-so commands in the terminal program such as "connect" will not work.
-Guidance on writing server
-code for other machines is in the [server code](#5-4-server-code) section.
+Guidance on writing server code for other machines is in the [server code](#5-4-server-code) section.

-With the server waiting
-for a connection, btferret must first find
+With the server waiting for a connection, btferret must first find
 the [RFCOMM channel](#5-1-what-gives-with-uuids) on which
 the server is listening.